-The olive drab cargo pants do not appear to be any of the utility trousers issued by the U.S. military during the era, although the fabric and color resembles the “OG-107” olive green cotton that was used on field garments through the early 1970s when it was replaced by the “OG-507” polyester/cotton blend.
+The olive drab cargo pants resemble the OG-107 herringbone twill (HBT) cotton utility trousers issued by the United States military during World War II, indicating Mitch’s wartime service.
+The OG-107 fabric was used on field garments through the early 1970s when it was replaced by the “OG-507” polyester/cotton blend.

 Mitch’s trousers are very simple with only a large patch pocket on each side that closes with a single metal button through each flap.
 There are no hand pockets or back pockets, and the bottoms are plain without turn-ups or straps.
 The straight fly likely closes with buttons.

 Mitch also wears the same brown leather low boots as he did with his cream sweater.
 These dark brown boots have four brass eyelets and tan stitching on the moc-toe, on the quarters, and around the heelcap.
 While protecting Melanie from the upstairs bird attack, he briefly flashes the heavy brown soles at the camera, revealing a yellow rectangular logo on the arch.
 His light gray socks are briefly glimpsed when bending over to help before the gas station explosion.